belguawhale/Discord-Werewolf/README.md

 ## Changelog

+3/19/2017 - MASSIVE UPDATE!
+Slightly redid how gamemodes are stored and processed; Added !verifygamemode command to ensure gamemodes are valid; !role command can now return information on gamemodes other than default; Made a common function between !myrole and the initial role pms; Fixed !myrole; Re-did a small section on how commands are processed in preparation for more roles that share commands (e.g. oracle and seer would both use !see); Added gunner template; Added role guide and role table; Added injured mechanic to go with gunner; Fixed an annoying bug where traitor turn message would play after game was over; Rebalanced gamemodes to include gunner template

 3/13/2017 - Spelling error smh; Fixed a game-breaking bug where retribution totem stays until end of game; Added more debugging info in case of an error; Fixed a bug where lycanthropy totem and death totem combined with protection and death would cause bot to error; Fixed a bug where no players alive would count as wolfwin

 3/12/2017 - Fixed no wolfkill message being displayed when harlot was attacked; Fixed a bug where !retract would display a message even if there was no vote; Forgot to add permissions to the gamemodes command so re-added them; Minor fix to death totem messages so a wolfkill, prot, and death will result in just a wolfkill message; Added some *mysterious* totems